SakaDream/actix-web-rest-api-with-jwt/README.md

 ### Manual

+- Install postgresql and sqlite backend libraries, more details [here](https://github.com/diesel-rs/diesel/blob/master/guide_drafts/backend_installation.md)
+  - For Windows: Copy all files inside `libs\windows` folder to other location (e.g `C:\libs`).
+Add `PQ_LIB_DIR` and `SQLITE3_LIB_DIR` environment variable with value `C:\libs`.
+Then restart all terminal windows.
+  - For Linux: Install `libpq` and `libsqlite3` depends on your distribution.
+  - For MacOS: Install `libpq` using homebrew: `brew install libpq`
 - Rename `secret.key.sample` to `secret.key` or create your own key by running `head -c16 /dev/urandom > secret.key` in
   command line (Linux/UNIX only) and copy to `/src` folder
 - Create a database in postgres cli or [pgAdmin](https://www.pgadmin.org/) tool
 - Rename `dotenv.sample` to `.env` and update the database connection string in `DATABASE_URL` key.
 - Build with release profile: `cargo build --release`
 - Run release binary in command line/terminal.
   - Windows: `target/release/actix-web-rest-api-with-jwt.exe`
   - Linux/UNIX: `target/release/actix-web-rest-api-with-jwt`
 - Enjoy! 😄

 ### Docker